Reference Applications

 • ModelRouterFactory usage for inference abstraction

-• Configurable reasoning patterns such as ReAct, Agentic RAG, Plan & Execute, Reflection, and multi-agent collaboration
+• Configurable reasoning patterns — ReAct, Agentic RAG, Plan & Execute, Reflection, and multi-agent collaboration

 • Squad-based specialization across support roles

-• Runtime logging and observability through K9-AIF framework logging
+• Runtime logging and observability through K9-AIF framework hooks

 Lightweight Demo